cristianvasquez/thingies_gym/readme.md

 * From time to time, trees with apples appear in the grid
 * Thingies can collect apples from the trees
 * A thingy that doesn't have any apple left dies
-* Thingies can perform actions per turn simultaneously.
-Each turn the order of execution is selected randomly
+* Thingies can perform a fixed number of actions each turn.
+* The order in which thingies play is randomly chosen.

+* No more than one house or tree is allowed in the same spot.

 ## Winter is coming ruleset